-Chloe Robinson, estate agent at Henry Wiltshire’s Bow office, isn’t surprised at Hackney’s phenomenal price growth.
+Our estate agents at Henry Wiltshire’s Bow office, are not surprised at Hackney’s phenomenal price growth.
 “Interest in Hackney has been growing steadily since 2000, but not at the expense of the area’s character,” she explains.
 “Historic buildings outline some of London’s hippest markets, and whether you’re into cocktails, yoga, shopping or art, there’s always something to get stuck into.
 Hackney is one of the best places to live in London – quirky, independent and eternally cool, I think this area will continue to attract buyers and tenants alike.”

 The London Borough of Hackney includes Hackney itself, as well as the fashionable East London districts of Shoreditch, Dalston and Hoxton.
 Hackney has some of London coolest bars and eateries, including Jamie Oliver’s charitable-institution-cum-restaurant, Fifteen, which provides training for disadvantaged people while also turning out great meals!